Checkerboard Marble Cake is such a cute and fun cake to make for someone who, like me, cannot decide between chocolate and vanilla.

 The filling is a sweet marshmallow cream mixture that is a great copycat of the Hostess Cupcake filling, and the ganache on this is so rich and decadent.

 The checkerboard pattern is way easier to pull off than it looks.
-Its just circles cut out and put back together in alternating colors and then stacked.
+It’s just cake rounds with circles cut out and put back together in alternating colors and then stacked.

 The prep your icing decoration, and put it in small blobs on the top of the cake.
 Using a butter knife, gently drag it through the chocolate and white icing to create a marbled effect.